kubernetes/community/communication/slack-guidelines.md

   - Linking to resources such as the PR adding the subproject will speed in the validation and processing of the channel creation request.
   - Channels are **NOT**:
-    - Company specific; cloud providers are ok with product names as the channel.
-      Discourse will be about Kubernetes-related topics and not proprietary information of the provider.
+    - Specific to a single company, commercial product, or commercial service
-    - Private channels with the exception of: code of conduct matters, mentoring, security/vulnerabilities, github management, or steering committee.
+    - Private channels with the exception of: code of conduct matters, mentoring, security/vulnerabilities, GitHub management, or steering committee.
   - Special accommodations will be made where necessary.

 After you submit your request the Slack Admins will review and follow-up with